techidaily/site-tiktok-videos/source/_posts/updated-2024-approved-unleashing-your-creative-potential-with-siri-on-tiktok-apps.md

 ![Celebrity Voice Changer Parody for TikTok on iOS](https://images.wondershare.com/filmora/article-images/celebrity-voice-changer-parody.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ITtcSWvS8bo?si=4M4BfMgaabrW6148" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you want to surprise everyone through your TikTok videos, how about changing the voice to a celebrity's voice?
 Well, Celebrity Voice Changer Parody lets you do just that.
 It has more than 100 celebrity voices, and over 25 million people use the app.
 It's the first-ever celebrity voice changer, and it changes the voice using AI technology.
 The voice modification process is fast and easy, and the plethora of choices you have will leave you impressed.
 The only drawback is that the free version comes with limited voice effects.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3. Video Voice Changer – Fun Editor